fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 <a name="BasicTypesAndLiterals"></a>Basic Types and Literals
 ------------------------
-Most numeric types have associated suffixes, e.g., `uy` for unsigned 8-bit integers and `L` for signed 64-bit integer.
+Most numeric types have associated suffixes, e.g., `y` for signed 8-bit integer, `L` for signed 64-bit integer.
+These can be prefixed by `u` for unsigned.

     let b, i, l = 86uy, 86, 86L